-Teams playing ineligible players will forfeit the league points, and if the match is a cup match then the teams will be disqualified from the competition.
+Teams playing ineligible players will forfeit the league points scored by that player in singles and doubles and if the match is a cup match then the teams will be disqualified from the competition.
 Players are defined as eligible to play if they are in compliance with Rules 4, 13, 18, 19, 20, 21, 22, 23, 25 & 26.

 Player transfers & playing for other teams within the league

 Transfer of players from one team to another shall be subject to the sanction of the Executive Committee.
 Such players shall receive a ‘clearance note’ from the Secretary/Captain of their old team, which must be forwarded to the League Secretary together with a letter of resignation from the player and a formal application from the player’s new team.
 No transfer shall be considered after 31st January in any season.

 • Teams may call on reserves from the same, or lower, division on any number of occasions and can be up to two reserves per match.
 There is no limit on the number of times a player may play for a team other than their own registered team.

 However a player may not play for more than one team on the same night.